nlabiris/pokeapi/README.md

 [![Software License](https://img.shields.io/github/license/nlabiris/pokeapi.svg)](LICENSE.md)
 [![GitHub (pre-)release](https://img.shields.io/badge/alpha-v0.0.1-red.svg)](https://github.com/nlabiris/pokeapi/releases)

 A Pokémon API written in C# using ASP.NET Web API 2.
-All the data are comes from [https://github.com/veekun/pokedex](veekun pokedex) and are hosted in a MySQL server.
+All the data are comes from [veekun pokedex](https://github.com/veekun/pokedex) and are hosted in a MySQL server.
 The solution is created using Visual Studio 2017.

 ## Prerequisites